Aquarius (SAC-D instrument)

 Aquarius was a NASA instrument aboard the Argentine SAC-D spacecraft.
 Its mission was to measure global sea surface salinity to better predict future climate conditions.

-Aquarius was shipped to Argentina on June 1, 2009 to be mounted in the INVAP built SAC-D satellite.
+Aquarius was shipped to Argentina on June 1, 2009 to be mounted in the INVAP-built SAC-D satellite.
 It came back to Vandenberg Air Force Base on March 31, 2011.

 For the joint mission, Argentina provided the SAC-D spacecraft and additional science instruments, while NASA provided the Aquarius salinity sensor and the rocket launch platform.
-The National Aeronautics and Space Administration (NASA)'s Jet Propulsion Laboratory in Pasadena, California, managed the Aquarius Mission development for NASA's Earth Science Enterprise based in Washington, D.C., and NASA's Goddard Spaceflight Center in Greenbelt, Maryland, is managing the mission after launch.
+The National Aeronautics and Space Administration (NASA)'s Jet Propulsion Laboratory in Pasadena, California, managed the Aquarius Mission development for NASA's Earth Science Enterprise based in Washington, D.C., and NASA's Goddard Spaceflight Center in Greenbelt, Maryland, managed the mission after launch.

 The observatory was successfully launched from Vandenberg Air Force Base on June 10, 2011.
-After its launch aboard a Delta II from Vandenberg Air Force Base in California, SAC-D was carried into a 657 km (408 mi) sun-synchronous orbit to begin its 3-year mission.
+After its launch aboard a Delta II from Vandenberg Air Force Base in California, SAC-D was carried into a 657 km (408 mi) Sun-synchronous orbit to begin its 3-year mission.

 On June 7, 2015, the SAC-D satellite carrying Aquarius suffered a power supply failure, ending the mission.